A-Sonic/amix/README.md

-Amix is a Package for creating Servers.
+a Package for creating Servers.

 ## Features